betthisisnttaken/log4j-zeroday-demo/README.md

 ## Overview  <a name="overview"></a>

-This is a reference application that shows how to mitigate exposure from zero day vulnerability and how to fix it quickly when a patch is made available.
+This is a demo application that shows how to mitigate exposure from zero day vulnerability and how to fix it quickly when a patch is made available.

-More details can be found in this video - [Youtube link]
+More details can be found in this blog - [Youtube link]

 ## Requirements  <a name="requirements"></a>